aeschi2305/DigitalThereminP6/README.md

-# DigitalThereminVHDL
+# DigitalTheremin
-VHDL Code for the Digital Theremin
+Project Files for the Bachelor Thesis digital Theremin